Stanko/kostatadic.com/content/blog/2018-08-19-leaving-lijiang-abu-dhabi-airport/index.md

 ]
 +++

-In Chengdu, in Chengdu I was thinking 'bout you
+In Chengdu, in Chengdu
+I was thinking ’bout you

-In the Arab Emirates I will have to wait and wait
+In the Arab Emirates
+I will have to wait and wait

-But it isn't hard for me 'Cause I'm thinking 'bout XinLi
+But it isn’t hard for me
+‘Cause I’m thinking ’bout XinLi

-I am thinking 'bout your eyes And it always makes me smile
+I am thinking ’bout your eyes
+And it always makes me smile

-I am thinking 'bout your hands And the fact that we are friends
+I am thinking ’bout your hands
+And the fact that we are friends

-'Bout how nice You are You're my shinning little Star
+‘Bout how nice You are
+You’re my shinning little Star

 _30/07/2018_